 Today we’re looking at the day in the life of a wedding planner on game day, AKA the wedding day.
-We’re joined by one of the Academy mentors, Christine, as she walks you through how she prepares for the big day.
-Over to you Christine.

 On the big day you have to be ready to put your best foot forward for your clients and keep it there for the long day and night ahead.